ClaudiaRubioH/Digital-Twin-for-Mobile-Articulated-Gripper-Robot-SL2023/README.md

 This is the repository for the Software Lab project in 2023.
 \
 # Description
-The project Digital Twin for a Mobile Articulated Gripper Robot simulates the functionalities of a mobile robot equipped with a robotic arm gripper in a construction scenario, using the software [Simscape&trade;] [Multibody&trade;] from [MathWorks&reg;].
+The project Digital Twin for a Mobile Articulated Gripper Robot simulates the functionalities of a mobile robot equipped with a robotic arm gripper in a construction scenario, using the software Simscape&trade; Multibody&trade; from MathWorks&reg;.
 In this case it efficiently retrieves bricks from Area A and promptly transport and position them in Area B for the purpose of constructing a wall.
 \
 \